 Purchased item support or setup was promised but not provided

 If a provider advertises their item as including item support or setup and you are not provided with that service, you may be entitled to a refund of your purchase.

 Purchased item has a security vulnerability

 If a purchased item has a security vulnerability and isn't quickly or easily fixed, you are entitled to a refund of the item.
-If the item can be fixed, the provider should do so promptly by updating the item on the Asset Marketplace.
+If the item can be fixed, the provider should do so promptly by updating the item on the Template Marketplace.

 Reasons why a refund may not be given

 If the item matches its description and works the way it should, there is generally no obligation for the provider to offer a refund.
 Some example situations might include, but are not limited to: